Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: The Patterson-Walker metric and Killing vector fields

-The complicated relations obtained in Section \ref{sec:commutation-relations} conceal a link of symmetric Cartan calculus with the so-called Patterson-Walker metric (originally called the Riemannian extension in \cite{PatRE}).
+The commutation relations of symmetric Cartan calculus in Theorem \ref{thm: commutation-relations-sym-Cartan} are completely analogous to those of classical Cartan calculus, but they require an extra condition.
+At first glance, this may seem as an asymmetry between the two theories.
+However, this apparent discrepancy can be fully explained via the so-called Patterson-Walker metric (originally called the Riemannian extension in \cite{PatRE}).
 This is a metric that was originally introduced for the study of metrics admitting parallel fields of partially null planes and has had recent applications in the construction of anti-self-dual Einstein metrics in dimension four \cite{dunajski-mettler}.

-We first reintroduce this metric from the viewpoint of connections, then express it in terms of symmetric Cartan calculus and finally spell out the link to the relations of Section \ref{sec:commutation-relations}.
+We first reintroduce this metric in a coordinate-free way, then express it in terms of symmetric Cartan calculus and finally spell out the link to Theorem \ref{thm: commutation-relations-sym-Cartan} using Killing vector fields for the Patterson-Walker metric.
 Although the statements of the main results are neat, the proofs require some heavy lifting.